imriShCodeArt/general-web-scraper-be/src/test/README.md

 # Test Suite Documentation

 This document provides comprehensive coverage of the test suite for the General Web Scraper Backend API.
+The test suite has been optimized to focus on meaningful tests that provide real business value while maintaining comprehensive coverage.

 ## 📁 Test Structure